jshawl/peanut-butter-and-jelly/05-mvc-with-rails/rails-sessions-and-auth/readme.md

 - Because that's a really, really difficult calculation for any computer to make!

 So let's say instead of my password, the database stores this number, which is only about 260 bytes as a string.
 When I enter my password, my app takes whatever I entered to the 40th power.
 If it matches, even though it doesn't know my actual password, it knows I entered my password correctly.
 If what I entered is just one number off, the calculation's result will be completely different, and it won't match.

+# If your app can calculate this when it stores the password, it should be easy to crack, no?
+Consider showing - https://www.youtube.com/watch?v=b4b8ktEV4Bg

 This way, the only place my actual password is stored is in my own human memory.